BuildOnBeam/beam-api-clients/sdks-self-custody/csharp/src/BeamSelfCustody/README.md

 using System.Threading.Tasks;
 using Microsoft.Extensions.Hosting;
 using Microsoft.Extensions.DependencyInjection;
-using Beam.Api;
+using BeamSelfCustody.Api;
-using Beam.Client;
+using BeamSelfCustody.Client;
-using Beam.Model;
+using BeamSelfCustody.Model;
-using Beam.Extensions;
+using BeamSelfCustody.Extensions;

 namespace YourProject
 {